-The Fund seeks an annual total rate of return of not less than 7.55% over a full market cycle.
-It is anticipated that this return standard should enable the Fund to meet its current actuarially assumed earnings projection of 7.55% over a market cycle.
-There was no change in investment return assumption from the prior fiscal year.
+The Fund seeks an annual total rate of return of not less than 7.50% over a full market cycle.
+It is anticipated that this return standard should enable the Fund to meet its current actuarially assumed earnings projection of 7.50% over a market cycle.
+The investment return assumption was reduced by the Board from 7.55% to 7.50% from the prior fiscal year.
 The Fund's investment program will pursue its aforestated total rate of return by a combination of income and appreciation, relying upon neither exclusively in evaluating a prospective investment for the Fund.